AI tools for litero

 DrugCard

-DrugCard is an AI-enabled platform designed to streamline drug safety routines by providing data intelligence for pharmacovigilance processes.
-The platform offers solutions for Continuous and regular monitoring, Traceable and transparent reporting, Accurate and holistic screening, and Scalability to new markets.
-DrugCard supports over 100 languages, covers medical journals from 55+ countries, and saves up to 70% of time compared to manual approaches.
-It caters to CROs, MAHs, and freelancers in the pharmaceutical industry, helping them improve screening results, compliance, and efficiency.
+DrugCard is an AI-enabled Data Intelligence platform designed to streamline drug safety routines by providing continuous and regular, traceable, transparent, accurate, complete, and scalable solutions for pharmacovigilance processes.
+The platform supports over 100 languages, monitors 1000+ local journals, and saves up to 70% of time compared to manual approaches.
+DrugCard caters to CROs, MAHs, and freelancers, offering efficient local literature screening services to ensure compliance with regulatory requirements and enhance productivity.

 Hello Literature